 But Oakland had a different plan for Philly that year and they handed the birds a loss in their only Super Bowl championship appearance to date.
 I felt crushed.
-My father and everyone at the party was sullen.
+My father and everyone at the party were sullen.
 The sadness I felt over a football game was new and weird to me.
-I cried that night and I felt stupid for doing so.
+I cried a little that night and I felt stupid for doing so.
 I couldn’t explain why that game, played by a bunch of men I didn’t know, was so important to me at 12 years old.
 But inexplicably, it was.
-I asked my father if he, too, was sad.
+I asked my father if he was sad, too.
 He said he was and I asked why.
-I’ll never forget his answer: “Because I’m proud to be a Philadelphian, and our city deserved this.”
+I’ll never forget his answer: “Because Philadelphia deserved this.”
 I thought maybe that was why I was sad.
 I was proud to be from Philadelphia, and I took the loss personally.
 Maybe that was it?

 Fast forward to 2018.
 I had seen the Phillies win the World Series twice and had the Flyers break my heart too many times to count.
 I no longer cared about basketball and I stopped keeping stats on most players (just my favorites).
 The Eagles had lost to the Patriots in the 2005 Super Bowl and this time both my father and I were livid.
 No tears, no sadness, just anger.
 Not enough anger to ditch our hometown team, of course.
 The following two seasons I watched half-heartedly, trying not to get my little green heart broken, and acting like I didn’t care if they won or lost.
 My father, however, held on to that Super Bowl dream for both of us every year.